Committed to Your Success.

 Michelle holds degrees from Stanford University (bachelor’s in history) and Middlebury College (master’s in French).
 As a mother and former teacher, she is passionate about the critical connection between history, nature, learning and personal action.

-Michelle started working for ECOS 20 years ago.
+Michelle first joined ECOS more than 25 years ago.
 She has very capably played many roles on ECOS projects.
 Her expertise includes master planning and content development, proposals and budgeting/fundraising, copywriting, art direction, and project management.
 Michelle is often our primary writer, and has special expertise with words.
 She delights in finding that just-right ‘voice’ for every message.

 Michelle’s skill with clients and other project stakeholders, combined with her knowledge of interpretation, enable her to comprehend the unique needs of each client.
 She consistently delivers successful exhibits, plans, videos, audio tours, publications, and more.